tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/购买指南/计费概述_intl.md

 ## Billing Options ##
-TencentDB for MongoDB supports two billing options:  prepaid (monthly/yearly subscription) and pay-as-you-go.
+TencentDB for MongoDB supports two billing options: monthly subscription and pay-as-you-go.
 - Monthly subscription is prepaid and is suitable for businesses with long cycles and stable sales volumes because it offers lower unit price than the pay-as-you-go.
-For more information, see [Prepaid Billing](https://cloud.tencent.com/document/product/555/9618).
+For more information, see [Monthly Subscription Billing](https://cloud.tencent.com/document/product/555/9618).
 - Pay as you go is  postpaid and is suitable for businesses with fluctuating volumes.
 You only pay for what you use with no upfront payment required.
 For more information, see [Pay As You Go Billing](https://cloud.tencent.com/document/product/555/9617).

 ## Computing ##